 On November 30, 2016, we received a notice from the NYSE stating that we are not in compliance with a continued listing requirement the NYSE Listed Company Manual (the "Listed Company Manual").
 This requirement provides that a company is not in compliance if its average global market capitalization over a consecutive 30 trading-day period is less than \$50 million and, at the same time, its stockholders' equity is less than \$50 million.
-As required by NYSE rules, on January 13, 2017, we submitted a business plan setting forth a plan to reqain compliance within 18 months.
+As required by NYSE rules, on January 13, 2017, we submitted a business plan setting forth a plan to regain compliance within 18 months.
 The NYSE accepted our plan on January 27, 2017, and we are now subject to quarterly monitoring for compliance with the plan.
-If we fail to comply with the plan during quarterly monitoring, the NYSE may commence suspension and delisting procedures.
+If we fail to comply with the plan delisting procedures.